The ABCs of the transformation of Rio de Janeiro*, prepared in English with foreign journalists in mind

-Income assistance The 2013 minimum wage is R$ 678.
-Families with income less than R$ 70 per person, per month, are eligible for a monthly cash stipend under the federal Bolsa Familia program.
+Income assistance The 2014 minimum monthly wage is R$ 724.
+Families with income below R$ 70 per person, per month, are eligible for a monthly cash stipend under the federal Bolsa Familia program.
 Rio de Janeiro municipal and state cash transfer programs complement the federal one.
 Income transfers and real minimum wage increases have helped to fuel Rio’s economic growth and the widen the socioeconomic pyramid, but less so in Rio than in other parts of Brazil.
 Economists say the skew is due to scarce labor (and high wages) in the areas of oil and gas production, key to the state’s economy.
 Households making up to three times the minimum wage are eligible for either technical assistance on the construction of their homes or public housing under the federal Minha Casa, Minha Vida program.

 Infrastructure Visitors to Rio quickly observe that traffic is atrocious, the internet is slow, cell phones are expensive, public transportation is still inadequate despite investment, and sanitation and drainage are highly problematic.
 This is the legacy of almost fifty years of decadence and neglect, and a long-term village mentality.
 Much has changed, and much remains to be done.
 This was the focus of the 2013 street protests.

 “Imagine na Copa!”
-“If you think it’s bad now, imagine how bad it’s going to be during the World Cup (June 2014)!”—what locals say every time something went wrong in the years leading up to the Cup.
+“If you think it’s bad now, imagine how bad it’s going to be during the World Cup (June 2014)!”—what locals said every time something went wrong in the years leading up to the Cup.

 Integration Social, economic, and political integration of the formal and informal areas of the city is the crux of the Rio’s proclaimed transformation strategy.
 The UPP force is Rio’s primary tool for addressing this; since the first outpost was installed in Santa Marta in December 2008, access has improved greatly between the “hill” and the “asphalt” as cariocas typify favelas versus the formal city.
 There has always been exchange between the two, particularly in terms of employment and in the realm of music (e.g. Carnival).
 But the mixing has until recently only taken place in pockets limited by spatial or temporal barriers.
 This is changing.